otterkit/otterkit.com/pages/docs/intrinsics/ATAN.md

 # ATAN Function

 ### Description:

-This function returns a value (in radians[^1]) that approximates the arctangent of its argument.
+This function returns a value (in radians[^1]) that approximates the arctangent of the argument.

 ### Types: